brandonjbbb/datafun-06-eda/README.md

+Exploratory Data Analysis (EDA) of the Iris Dataset

+Author: Brandon Jean-Baptiste
+Date: September 30, 2024

-# Datafun-06 EDA Project
+Project Overview

-This project demonstrates exploratory data analysis (EDA) using pandas, Seaborn, matplotlib, and Jupyter notebooks.
+This project performs exploratory data analysis (EDA) on the famous Iris dataset using Python libraries such as pandas, Seaborn, and matplotlib.
+The Iris dataset consists of 150 observations of iris flowers, with measurements of four features:

-## Steps so far:
-- Created a GitHub repository.
-- Cloned the repository to my local machine.
-- Set up a `.gitignore` file to ignore unnecessary files and folders.

-## Dataset Information
-The dataset chosen for this project is the **Iris Dataset**, which is pre-installed in Seaborn.
-It contains 150 samples of iris flowers, with 5 features: sepal length, sepal width, petal length, petal width, and species.

-You can view the dataset details [here](https://en.wikipedia.org/wiki/Iris_flower_data_set).
+Sepal Length
+Sepal Width
+Petal Length
+Petal Width
+The objective of this analysis is to uncover insights into how these features vary across the three species of iris flowers:

+Setosa
+Versicolor
+Virginica
+Table of Contents

+Project Overview
+Objectives
+Installation Instructions
+Analysis Process
+Data Overview
+Pairplot Observations
+Correlation Heatmap Observations
+Feature Engineering
+Results
+Conclusion
+Future Work
+Acknowledgements
+Objectives

+The key objectives of this exploratory data analysis are:

+To visualize and explore the relationships between the features of the dataset.
+To discover patterns and correlations between these features.
+To identify which features are most useful for distinguishing between the three species of iris flowers.
+To engineer a new feature to provide additional insights into species classification.